The 2019 iPhone 11 could amaze with a phenomenal new camera feature

 Equally, it’s important to remember that while patents give us an idea of what companies like Apple are working on behind the scenes, they’re not a surefire indicator that this new feature is coming to the new 2019 iPhone, as many never make it beyond the R&D labs.

-What do you think of Apple’s latest patent filing?
-What are your hopes for the 2019 iPhone 11?
+What are your hopes for the 2019 iPhone 11 and its new features?
 Let us know @TrustedReviews.